-In today’s blog post I would like to share with you some indicators that you can look for in order to determine that you are on the right track when it comes to hiring a divorce attorney.
+In today’s blog post, I would like to share with you some indicators that you can look for to determine that you are on the right track when it comes to hiring a divorce attorney.
 While we all have our “gut feelings” about who is right and who is wrong for us, I think that it pays to have some knowledge in your back pocket to fall back on when it comes to identifying who would be the representative for you.

 Indicator #1: The attorney should be a family law attorney

 Divorce attorneys are what we may be known as in the general public, but the attorneys with the Law Office of Bryan Fagan are more accurately called family law attorneys.
 Family law attorneys’ practice in the family courts of southeast Texas.
-We work with families like yours in divorce cases, child custody cases, adoption cases, grandparent’s rights cases, etc. The Texas Family Code contains the set of laws that govern our client’s cases.
+We work with families like yours in divorce cases, child custody cases, adoption cases, grandparent’s rights cases, etc. The Texas Family Code contains the set of laws that govern our client’s claims.
 This is why we are known as family law attorneys.

 Think about it this way.
 Would you use a realtor to sell your home who has never sold a house before?
-What if you were going in to have a surgical procedure and you find out that your surgeon has never used a scalpel before.
+What if you were going to have a surgical procedure and you find out that your surgeon has never used a scalpel before.
 I bet you wouldn’t feel too confident in either situation.
 Now, apply that same reasoning to this situation involving your divorce.
-Do you want to walk into a courtroom or a mediation office with a lawyer who only every once in a while, practices family law?
+Do you want to walk into a courtroom or a mediation office with a lawyer who, only every once in a while, practices family law?

 Odds are your spouse is hiring an experienced family law attorney.
 That means you have even more of a reason to do the same thing.
-I think the most important indicator you can look for when hiring an attorney is that the attorney needs to be an experienced family law attorney.
+The most important indicator you can look for when hiring an attorney is that the attorney needs to be an experienced family law attorney.
 Family law attorneys know how to avoid mistakes, draft documents and negotiate in the best and most efficient way possible.
 While many attorneys can represent you in a divorce, you want one who has excelled in this field.